Anello-Photonics/docs-A1/getting_started_gnssins.rst

 In main menu, select *Vehicle Configurations* and set the lever arms as prompted.
 For more informaiton, see `Vehicle Configurations <https://docs-a1.readthedocs.io/en/latest/vehicle_configuration.html>`_.

 **Congratulations!!!**
-You have completed the EVK setup!
+You have completed the GNSS INS setup!
 Please refer back to `Section 3 <https://docs-a1.readthedocs.io/en/latest/getting_started_quick.html#data-collection>`_ for data collection.
-Note that the EVK performance will improve after several minutes of driving.
+Note that the GNSS INS performance will improve after several minutes of driving.